oardid/my-scripts/README.md

 ### ***Purpose***
 Why am I learning these skills?
 My goal is to gain a solid understanding of code execution and apply it to the dynamic field of cybersecurity.
 By mastering shell scripting, I can contribute effectively to securing systems and networks.

-### ***Key Concepts from Ops 201***
-In Ops 201, I delved into fundamental concepts, including:

-Variables: Creating and managing data storage.
-Functions: Structuring reusable code blocks.
-Loops: Iterating through tasks efficiently.
-### ***Favorite Ops Challenge Assignment***
-While it’s tough to pick just one, Challenge 13 stands out.
-Crafting the script was enjoyable, and I loved learning how to create a text file to store user input at the end.
-It’s these practical moments that make Ops Challenges rewarding!

 ### ***Workplace Applications***
 Shell scripting isn’t limited to labs—it’s a valuable skill in the workplace too.
 Consider these applications: